jconorgrogan/Informational-Constructivism/README.md

 8. **This induces the internal/external boundary.**
    → The distinction between self-modifying and non-self-modifying δ events is structurally entailed.
-   → Without it, coherent self-persistence is impossible.
+   → Without this boundary, the system cannot locate or preserve its identity.

 9. **Internal change defines the system’s trajectory.**
-   → This is **internal time**: the system’s path through distinguishable self-modifications.
+   → This is **internal time**: the path traced by transformations of the system's own evaluative structure.

 10. **External distinctions that recur are grouped into compressible patterns.**
+    → Compressible = patterns exhibit regularities that allow them to be represented more efficiently
+      than listing all raw distinctions individually.
-    → This defines **Collection (C)** and enables reuse.
+    → This defines **Collection (C)** and enables reuse, compression, and structural economy.
-    → Repeated external patterns stabilize into persistent structures.

 11. **The stable map of externalized, organized distinctions is space.**
-    → **Space = the structure imposed on non-self distinctions over the system’s internal time.**
+    → **Space = the structured framework imposed on non-self distinctions across internal time.**
     → Therefore, **space emerges from time**, and **space ⊂ time**.

 12. **Internal and external are co-defined through the boundary.**